doguskucukgode/MazeEscape/README.md

 # Maze Escape
 Analayzes given maze image and founds the escaping route for exit.
-Exports maze as png format and visializes route.
+Exports maze as png format and visualizes the route.
 Input file should be located on root folder and default is `maze1.png`.
 Image is exported on root folder as `output.png`

 ## Running With Maven
 ```